-- F. Seek to use federal and state grant and loan funds to develop housing that is attractive and affordable to first-time and low- to moderate- income home buyers. - G. Seek to allow a variety of infill development to increase the housing stock and opportunities for home ownership. - H. Explore development and enforcement regulations that ensure affordable housing is not minimally built, improperly maintained, or blight- threatened. - I. Leverage public maintenance and repair projects with the goal of using these projects to advance larger goals related to encouraging density, and improving connectivity, especially in historically disadvantaged neighborhoods. - 2.
-Encourage infill development and re-development in existing, older neighborhoods within the City.
+G. ~~The City will~~ Seek to allow a variety of infill development to increase the housing stock and opportunities for home ownership in all of its residential areas.

+- H. ~~The City will~~ Explore development and enforcement regulations that ensure affordable housing is not minimally built, improperly maintained, or blight-threatened. - I. ~~The City will~~ Leverage public maintenance and repair projects with the goal of using these projects to advance larger goals related to encouraging density, and improving connectivity, especially in historically disadvantaged neighborhoods, and maintaining and enhancing neighborhood quality.